bresilla/website/content/post/linux/lxd_lxc.md

 So, lately i've been deeply involved with \*nix's namespaces and cgrpups.
 I am trying to build ths tool called: [tent](https://github.com/bresilla/tent), which basically at high level is a [chroot](https://wiki.archlinux.org/index.php/Chroot) clone but with modern flare.
 So it has some automatic mounting points, user directora manupilations etc...

 Along the way, i got to learn quite a lot how linux handles containers, especially with ***liblxc***.
 The way i was going with it was by trying to understand how Canonical's `lxd` (`lxc`) works.
 And as usual, in order to remeber what i learned, i decided to document it, so here it goes.

-{{< hide title="Disclaimer !!" >}}
-As per usual, a lot of text is copied and pased from other resources, combined all here in a hot mess of everything (see references the end, everything is properly cited).
-I use this as notes going through the learning process.
-All the credit goes to the people that made those resources avalible for free for me to copy from them 😛.
-{{< /hide >}}

 # Linux Containers